komapper/komapper.github.io/content/en/docs/Overview/_index.md

 The visual differences between above sample code are the following two points:

-1. The R2DBC version encloses the `main` function with `runBlocking`.
+2. In the R2DBC version, the `main` function is a suspending function.
-2. creation of `db` instance is different.
+4. The method of creating Database instance is different.

 For the complete working code, see the console-jdbc and console-r2dbc projects under the [komapper-examples](https://github.com/komapper/komapper-examples) repository.